Lancelotbronner/RimworldExtractor/README.md

 ## Roadmap

+I'd like to make the analyzer use an SQLite database as its report and have the other report derivative use that database.
+This should also improve performance, memory usage and size in both the analyzer and the tools which will consume its reports.

 The analysis is the core of this tool, here's what I'm working on:

 - Type inference from usage